 In a subsequent survey, Beasley and his team laid 83 baits — consisting of a dead carp — along the Pripyat River and irrigation ditches to attract scavengers.
 The cameras caught 13 species including tawny owl, white-tailed eagle, American mink, Eurasian otter and pine marten.
 What’s more, 98 percent of the carp carcasses were scavenged within a week — suggesting these animals are flourishing.
 “All the data that we’ve collected at this point suggests that these animals in these nuclear landscapes are, at the population level anyway, thriving in the absence of humans,“ Beasley says.
 This indicated the biggest factor affecting wildlife wasn’t nuclear contamination, as he’d expected, but human presence.

 Beasley has found a similar phenomenon at a more recent nuclear-disaster site: the area around the Fukushima Daiichi Nuclear Reactor.
-When the reactors at the Fukushima Daichi plant melted down after the April 2011 earthquake and tsunami, roughly 1/10 of the amount of radiation as in Chernobyl was released.
+When the reactors at the Fukushima Daichi plant melted down after the March 2011 earthquake and tsunami, roughly 10 percent of the amount of radiation as in Chernobyl was released.
 The government evacuated people from a 444-square-mile parcel.
 Part of the area will remain closed to the public, but about three-quarters of the area has been reopened since 2016 (although only 10 to 15 percent of the original population has returned).
 Unlike Chernobyl, where few people enter, the evacuation zone in Fukushima has been busy with remediation workers scraping and bagging topsoil for removal.
 Beasley wondered whether animals would bounce back as quickly there.

 For two four-month periods in 2015 and 2016, Beasley and his colleagues set up camera traps at 106 sites in the Fukushima evacuation zone and in a nearby zone that is still inhabited.
 They caught 22 different animal species, including Japanese macaques, raccoon dogs, wild boar and Japanese serow.
 Just like at Chernobyl, the researchers modeled these animals’ abundance against different possible factors, such as radiation levels and habitat.
 Once again, radiation levels appeared to have no impact on where the animals were found.